Vluuks/AndroidPractice/Week2/Lab/README.md

 ### Getters and setters

 Consider the `Student` class once again, with the adjustments you made to its properties, making them `private`.
 Often when a class has private properties that does not mean they should never be accessed at all.
 Most of the time this is done through getter and setter methods.
 This is also called *encapsulation*.
 This means that instead of changing or adding an object's properties through the dot operator, we use a method to do this.
+These methods are contained in the class, just like the constructor.

+        public void setName(String aName) {
+            name = aName;
+        }

+        public String getName() {
+            return name;
+        }

 Since they can be modified from iside the class, the so called getter and setter methods handle this part.
 This changes our syntax, instead of doing this when a student changes program:

         student.program = "New Program";
         System.out.println("This student is studying: " + student.program);

 We call a method that does it for us, passing the new value as its parameter.
 This concept can also be applied in reverse, returning the string to us whenever we ask for it with `getProgram()`.

         student.setProgram("New Program")
         System.out.println("This student is studying: " + student.getProgram());

-Of course, these getter and setter methods
+Of course, these getter and setter methods need to be created for the other properties as well.

+➡️ **Exercise 2.1:** *Add the getter and setter for the name property to the class and create the getters and setters for the other properties in the `Student` class.*

 A benefit of encapsulation is that instead of allowing someone to edit properties of an object using the dot operator, this must be done through a method.
 This method takes as an argument the new value to be set, but can of course also check whether this value makes sense at all.